qianl15/openfaas-labs/workshop/README.md

 Follow the instructions [here](https://github.com/openfaas/workshop/blob/master/lab3.md#custom-binaries-as-functions-optional).
 We can put `--lang=dockerfile` and deploy our customized binaries/containers.

+I have the `sorter` and `long-task` examples for this custom binaries.

 ## Get Function Logs
 If you want to get the runtime logs about the function.
 Log in your kubernetes master node and type: